spike7638/Gx2200-wifi-bridge/README.md

 Once everything is working, you can turn off the NMEA Debug window so that it stops obscuring part of your chart.

+N.B.: As of 2021, with Android 10 or higher, Android phones no longer seem to be able to receive UDP packets, so if you want to run OpenCPN on your android phone, this bridge device will be of no use to you, alas.

 ## Technical details